 Walter was the little brother and Louisa was the baby.
 From 13th January the school closed for another 3 weeks.
 The date of the Bunn family’s return is not recorded, but Scarlet Fever continued to affect village children into the summer, with the school closed for 4 more weeks from June 3rd.

 Prizes for School Attendance 6

 Attendance Prizes were sometimes awarded at Little Gaddesden School.
 In March 1902, Walter Bunn was awarded 2/6d, Ellen 2/- and Godfrey Bunn 1/6d.
-Others awarded prizes that year included Horace Ruffitt 2/6d, William Wells 2/6d, Reginald Purton 2/6d and Sydney Hart 1/6d.
+Others awarded prizes that year included Horace Ruffett 2/6d, William Wells 2/6d, Reginald Purton 2/6d and Sidney Hart 1/6d.
 In March 1903 and March 1904, Walter and Godfrey Bunn were again awarded 2/- attendance prizes.
 Others named included Horace Ruffett, Archie Wells and William Wells in 1903 and Victor Collier, Bernard Phillips, Arthur Whitman and Archie Wells in 1904.

 In the 1911 Census, 18 year old Walter was a Groom, resident with his father at 2 St Martin’s Mews, London, WC.
 He, like his father, must have been employed by the Hon.
 Alfred Talbot, whose family were staying at their London house in Cadogan Gardens.